yetulaxman/htvs/README.md

-# Deploying a BioBB notebook application on LUMI Open OnDemand
+# Deploying a BioBB Notebook Application on LUMI Open OnDemand (OoD)
-This is a rough notes or recipe for porting a BioBB notebook on LUMI OoD.
-The example BioBB notebook is from [Protein MD Setup tutorial](https://github.com/bioexcel/biobb_wf_md_setup).
+This document serves as a practical guide or "recipe" for porting a BioBB Jupyter Notebook application to the LUMI Open OnDemand (OoD) environment.
+The example used here is from [Protein MD Setup tutorial](https://github.com/bioexcel/biobb_wf_md_setup).
 LUMI OoD applications/Notebooks are based on module environments (or binary paths) created on LUMI.

-The OoD  application can be easily created from a existing container (either singularity or docker) or even from a pip/conda environment file (e.g., environment.yaml).
+LUMI OoD applications are typically based on module environments or explicitly defined binary paths.
+These can originate from a container image (e.g., Singularity/Docker) or an environment specification (e.g., environment.yaml).

-## 1. Build a container from yaml file or use existing container image
+### 1. Build or Use a an Existing Container

+A container for the biobb_wf_md_setup notebook can be built from an existing environment.yaml file.

-For biobb_wf_md_setup, the [.yaml file](https://github.com/bioexcel/biobb_wf_protein-complex_md_setup/blob/2f863bd07732cb7b52200f50499e0771c95a60a7/conda_env/environment.yml)  was used to build a container as below on Puhti as below:
+The example uses [this environment YAML](https://github.com/bioexcel/biobb_wf_protein-complex_md_setup/blob/2f863bd07732cb7b52200f50499e0771c95a60a7/conda_env/environment.yml) to build a Singularity image as below:

 ```
 singularity build --fakeroot biobb_wf_md_setup.sif biobb_wf_md_setup.def
 ```
-The definition (i.e., biobb_wf_md_setup.def) is available in this GitHub.
+The corresponding Singularity definition file (biobb_wf_md_setup.def) is available in the repository.

-The image is uploaded to allas object storage and can be obtained as below:
+Alternatively, download the prebuilt container directly from Allas object storage:
 ```
 wget https://a3s.fi/biobb/biobb_wf_md_setup.sif
 ```

-## 2. Install the BioBB Protein MD Setup on LUMI based on the built container
+### 2. Install the BioBB MD Setup on LUMI Using the Container Image

-Use [lumi-container-wrapper](https://docs.csc.fi/computing/containers/tykky/) (aka tykky wrapper at CSC) to install the  Protein MD Setup on LUMI as below:
+Use CSC's [lumi-container-wrapper](https://docs.csc.fi/computing/containers/tykky/) (AKA., tykky) tool to wrap the container and make it usable within LUMI’s module system:

 ```
 module load purge